Kong/docs.konghq.com/app/enterprise/1.3-x/brain-immunity/install-configure.md

 ## Version Compatibility

-Kong Brain and Kong Immunity are not compatible with Kong Enterprise v1.3.x.
-To use Kong Brain and Immunity, you need to upgrade to Kong Enterprise v1.5.x or above.
+Kong Brain is deprecated, and Kong Immunity is no longer compatible with Kong Enterprise v1.3-x.
+To use Kong Immunity, you need to upgrade to Kong Enterprise v1.5.x or above.
 See [Migrating to 1.5](/enterprise/1.5.x/deployment/migrations/) for more information.